Progressive-Pest-Control/WebsitePPCProject/businessanalysis.md

 # 1. Introduction
 ## 1. Business purpose
+- Progressive Pest Control is pursuing the development of a website in order to align with its current business objectives of providing pest control service to clients in the metro detroit area.
+The website will provide growth for current clients that will have the ability to pay online, review past jobs, schedule services, among many other new features being discussed.
+The website will also allow for the growth and outreach to new prospective customers via several marketing tactics that will be implemented.
 ## 2. Business scope
+- Progressive Pest Control -- Pest control residential and commerical servicing.
+- Progressive Pest Control includes a wide range of business activities which include residential and commerical treatment for carpenter ants, bees, mice, rats, rodents, mosquitos and fruit flies.
+- Progressive Pest Control is developing a website to attract new clients, provide knowledge on insects, and provide employees and current clients with portals to assist with jobs, job scheduling, payments, hours, and a few other features to be defined at a later date.
 ## 3. Overview
 ## 4. Definitions
 ## 5. Major stakeholders